 - Have you provided a full, detailed response to the patient?

-- Has the complaint been signed by the responsible person, or someone with delegated authority?
+- Has the complaint been signed or overseen by the responsible person, or someone with delegated authority?

-- Have you recorded the action taken in responding to a complaint?
+- Have you recorded what action has been taken in response to the complaint?

-This guidance was correct at publication 09/01/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 28/06/2022.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.